Trovemaster/TROVE/docs/source/theory.rst

 The :math:`a_{i \alpha}` are easy to determine from the molecule's equilibrium geometry but they can be obtained numerically from the Z-matrix.
 This gives an arbitrary molecule fixed axis :math:`x'y'z'` which is transformed to the principle axis system :math:`xyz` by means of a diagonalization of the inertial matrix.

 For linear coordinates the expansions needed for determining the kinetic energy operator are linear.
 This makes them amenable to be numerically solved.
-The details are given in the TROVE publication [2]_.
+The details are given in the TROVE publication [TROVE]_.
 The simple form of the kinetic energy operator is an advantage of these coordinates.

 Geometrically Defined Coordinates
 ---------------------------------